How to Choose the Best Lens Focal Length for Filmmaking

 Focal length: Full-frame around 85-100mm; APS-C around 50-60mm; MFT 35-50mm

-These types of lenses offer the least distortion on closeups, while continuously maintaining a maximum aperture for more light.
+These lenses offer the most minor distortion on closeups while maintaining a maximum aperture for more light.
 While bulkier in size, they are trickier to handhold so it's best to use them on a tripod or gimbal.
 Such depth offers a flatter perspective to craft a strong composition.

 Telephoto Lenses